 Making your website faster is a major key to the user experience!
 If it takes too long for your pages to load, people will leave!
 You don’t want that.
 So when it comes to speed optimization, I use a collection of online tools that help me speed up your website, and I will highlight some of them, here.

 GTMetrix – Page Speed Analyzer

 GTMetrix is one of my favorite speed optimization tools.
 It analyzes the URL and gives me a list of issues that impact your performance.
-Some of those issues could be the files that are loaded, the page structure, and poorly-optimized content.
+Some of those issues could be the files that are loaded, the web design structure, and poorly optimized content.
 With that info, I know exactly what to tackle.
 Little by little, I can make improvements and make your website faster, overall.

 I have taken some sites from abysmal to pretty darn good!

 - It gives me a list of your biggest issues which lets me check things off as I make your site faster.

 - It lets me compare before and after results so I can track my progress.